|PA8W Amateur Radio||

 That way a magnet mount array would be a good compromise suitable for both VHF and UHF, though a bit more of a hassle to put up compared to the ground plate design.

-Another option for dual band operation would be:
+Another option for dual band operation

 Fixed dipole arrays are generally passive, since the field strength at the higher antenna position generally is sufficient plus a preamped version may have issues in high-level RF fields.